openTdataCH/ojp-nova/README.md

 # OJPFARE 2 NOVA
-This repository contains the necessary code integrate OJP into the NOVA Preisauskunft.
+This repository contains the necessary code integrate OJP into the NOVA Preisauskunft in Switzerland

 ## Requirements
 1. Check out the code